History of Marshall, Texas: 19th century

 Marshall's history began when the area that is now Marshall received its first known settlers in 1839.
 While activities among Caddos, and other Southeastern Native American peoples certainly took place in the area that is now Marshall, no known settlement existed at Marshall, as was the case of the original location of neighboring Elysian Fields.

 In 1841 a new seat was sought for Harrison County, and a local settler named Peter Whetstone, offered some of his land in central Harrison County to build the new city on.
 He offered to build a church and a school on and to subsequently divide the remaining land into 190 lots.
 County commissioners were initially concerned that the water in the area would not be good.
 The reason for moving the county seat from sites on the Sabine River like Pulaski was that they had poor water, were prone to disease, and flooding.
 Whetstone is alleged to have convinced the commissioners that the water was good by pulling a jug of whiskey out from a hollow in an oak tree in what is now downtown Marshall.
 He passed around the jug, and convinced the commissioners to build on the site; either by convincing them that the whiskey (and water) were good, getting them drunk, or both.
-However it is important to note that some historians view this account as embellished or untrue.
+Some historians view this account as embellished or untrue.

 Whetstone's friend Isaac Van Zandt, laid out the city and named it in honor of John Marshall.
 The city was formally incorporated in 1841 by the Republic of Texas.
 The city quickly became a major city in the state, because of its position as a gateway to Texas on several major stage coach lines.
 The city's growing importance was strengthened when Marshall was linked by a telegraph line to New Orleans, becoming the first city in Texas to have a telegraph service.
 Several academies sprang up, many of them supported by Whetstone, who, ironically, was illiterate.

 Many African-Americans came to Marshall during Reconstruction; but the establishment of the White Citizens Party after the Union troops departed kept many former slaves locked into poverty.
 A former slave displays a horn formerly used to call slaves on the outskirts of Marshall in 1939.